 An Out-of-Shape Man reviews The Walls of Jericho (North Alabama) Hiking Trail w/ 22 pics

-The Walls of Jericho are a canyon (or gorge, if you prefer) formed or at least partially shaped from stream erosion over a number of years.
-I think.
+The Walls of Jericho are a canyon (or gorge, if you prefer) shaped from stream erosion over a number of years.
 They are also a somewhat legendary hiking trail around these parts; often described as the roughest trail nearby (nearby=North Alabama).
 This, by my count, is true; I'll get to why.
 They get a fair amount of foot-traffic, but nothing on the order of a State Park, and so they seemed a good candidate for our 2009 (and third annual, sort of) Black Friday Hike.
 Sarah and I go hiking instead of shopping, and it is wonderful.
 The only stitch in our plans was finding out just how rough of a trail is it, which meant we had to hike it and find out.
 Thank God I am out of shape and Sarah had recently hurt her hip, huh?
 The personal experience was absolutely necessary.
-If you Google for them, about the only consistent things you'll find are the words "1000 feet of elevation change" (which is kind of wrong) and "strenuous" (I'll give them that).
-Many of the websites describing them offer only faint descriptions, occasionally have conflicting reports, and the pictures range from inspiring to implying the trail is a giant mudbath not worth looking at.
-Most hikers who talk about it mention it with a sneer in their voice: "Oh, yeah, I hiked it...but you look at you, you lesser mortal...sneeeer."
-It is downright confusing.
+If you Google for them, about the only consistent things you'll find are the words "1000 feet of elevation change" and "strenuous", which is kind of like describing an indie movie as "quirky" and "character driven".
+It means nothing and all comes down to the specifics.
+Many of the websites describing the trail offers only faint descriptions, occasionally have conflicting reports, and the pictures range from inspiring to implying the trail is a giant mudbath not worth looking at.
+Most hikers who talk about it mention it with a sneer in their voice: "Oh, yeah, I hiked it, way too easy for my tastes...but you look at you, you lesser mortal...sneeeer..."
+It is downright confusing and maybe a little insulting.

 By the way, you can consider this my all-in-one real review of the trail, and I plan on describing it in a way that let's people know what to expect.
 I don't pull any punches (in favor of the trail or in favor of myself) so this might be useful to you.